Genetics

 Major: Genetics and Biotechnology

 Have you ever wondered why your hair or eye color, facial features, or the build of your body resembles that of your parents, grandparents, or other close relatives?
-What factors are responsible for generating all the variety of colors and shapes of flowers, trees, and different types of animals?
-If these questions have crossed your mind, then you have been thinking about Genetics; the science of heredity.
+What factors are responsible for generating the variety of colors and shapes of flowers, trees, and different types of animals?
+If these questions have crossed your mind, then you have been thinking about genetics — the science of heredity.

 Undergraduates in the Genetics program must earn a grade of C or better to receive credit for required Basic Science Background and Genetics Core courses.
-Within the Genetics Core curriculum, Tier I courses must be taken by all majors, for a total of 28 credit hours.
-To accommodate differing interests among students, a series of Tier II courses comprising 11 to 13 credits are provided.
-Ethical considerations of genetic based technologies will be infused throughout the curriculum, with a focused course on "Science and Ethics" in the Tier III portion of the core curriculum.
+Within the Genetics Core curriculum, Tier I courses must be taken by all majors for a total of 28 credit hours.
+To accommodate differing interests, Tier II courses (11–13 credits) allow specialization.
+Ethical considerations of genetic technologies are integrated throughout the curriculum, including a focused course on Science and Ethics in Tier III.